Veterinary Technician Schools in Florida

 Strong Outlook for Vet Tech Jobs in Florida

 Florida has one of the strongest employment climates in the nation for aspiring veterinary technicians.
-The Sunshine State employs the third-highest number of veterinary techs – 9,520 total (BLS May 2022).
-Furthermore, Projections Central (2023) found that demand for vet techs in Florida is expected to grow 44.8 percent between 2020 and 2030, meaning an additional 4,290 openings for these professionals.
-As mentioned above, a 20 percent increase in vet tech positions is expected between 2021 and 2031—creating approximately 24,100 new jobs nationally in the coming decade.
+The Sunshine State boasts the second-highest number of veterinary techs currently employed at 10,310 total (BLS May 2023).
+Furthermore, Projections Central (2024) found that demand for vet techs in Florida specifically is expected to grow 36.4 percent between 2022 and 2032, which means an additional 3,640 openings for these professionals.
+As mentioned above, there is a 19 percent increase in vet tech positions expected between 2023 and 2033—approximately 24,300 new jobs nationally.

 In addition to a favorable employment outlook, the state of Florida offers professional networking and support for vet techs as well.
-The Florida Veterinary Technician Association (FVTA) is a non-profit organization established in 1975 that certifies vet techs and has many resources, including job postings, continued education (CE) opportunities, volunteer groups, and a quarterly newsletter.
+The Florida Veterinary Technician Association (FVTA) is a non-profit organization established in 1975 that certifies vet techs and has a wealth of resources, including job postings, continued education (CE) opportunities, volunteer groups, and a quarterly newsletter.

 Vet Tech Salaries in Florida – How Much Do Vet Techs Make?

-On a national scale, the 118,750 vet techs across the U.S. made an average of $40,770 annually (BLS May 2022).
-In Florida, this yearly average is 10 percent lower, coming in at $36,800.
-The Missouri Economic Research and Information Center (MERIC 2023) finds that the Sunshine State is the 31st most affordable in the country, boasting particular savings in transportation and healthcare costs.
-Prospective vet techs should consider this while evaluating the following state salary figures.
-Take a look at how Florida compares with the rest of the nation according to the latest BLS data from May 2022:
+On a national scale, the 122,000 vet techs across the U.S. made an average of $44,040 per year (BLS May 2023).
+In Florida, this yearly average is slightly lower, coming in at $41,640.
+With that being said, the Missouri Economic Research and Information Center (MERIC 2024) finds that the Sunshine State is the 33rd most affordable in the country, boasting particular savings in transportation and healthcare costs.
+Prospective vet techs should keep this in mind while evaluating the following state salary figures.
+Take a look at how Florida compares with the rest of the nation according to the latest BLS data (May 2023).

 United States Florida

-Here is a summary of salary data for vet techs and assistants in Florida:
+Here is a summary of salary data for vet techs and assistants in FL:

 LOW SALARY (10TH %ILE) MEDIAN SALARY (50TH %ILE) HIGH SALARY (90TH %ILE)